cfengine/documentation/reference/functions/url_get.markdown

   data container.

-**NOTE** that the `options_container` can be specified as inline JSON instead of a separate variable.
-This is standard across many CFEngine functions and explained in the `mergedata()` documentation.
+**NOTE** that the `options_container` can be specified as inline JSON

+This is a [collecting function][Functions#collecting functions] so it can accept many types of data parameters.

 Currently only `file`, `http`, and `ftp` URLs are supported.
 Internally, `libcurl` is used.